rgcr/m-cli/Readme.md

       m dock addblankspace          # Add a blank space (separator) to the Dock m dock addrecentitems         # Add a stack containg your recent items to the Dock
                                     #  (You can change the stack's type by right clicking on it)
+      m dock addrecentitems         # Removes all apps from Dock

 ```